 Quaglio was born into a renowned Italian-German family of artists and architects, active from the seventeenth to the twentieth century.
 His initial training was from his father Simon Quaglio (1795-1878), before he joined the Academy of Fine Arts in Munich, where he came into contact with the renowned equestrian and battle painter Joseph von Brandt (1841-1928).
 Quaglio usually painted genre scenes but they generally featured horses, whether in the context of Circassians, military works or images of rural life.
-He was a prolific painter, a testament to the popularity and demand for his works, and Circassians on Horseback is an excellent example of the more exotic part of his output.
+He was a prolific painter, a testament to the popularity and demand for his works.